Devsoc-BPGC/auto-campnet/README.md

 # Auto-campnet GUI

-## Transfer notice

-This repo will now be a public archive, head to [DevSoc BPGC's](https://github.com/Devsoc-BPGC/auto-campnet-gui-rustlang) fork to get latest updates.

 ### What is it?

 A small cross platform application that manages logging in to BITS Goa campus network automatically

 ### How do I install it?

-Download the latest build from [releases page](https://github.com/riskycase/auto-campnet-gui/releases)
+Download the latest build from [releases page](https://github.com/DevSoc-BPGC/auto-campnet/releases)

-## Roadmap

-- [x] Build app UI
-- [x] Set up login backend
-- [x] Save user credentials
-- [x] Tray icon and actions
-- [ ] Query Sophos user dashboard to show remaining data for the day

 ## Contributing